 One of these is Momiji Manju, a maple leaf-shaped filled cake.
 The cakes can be filled with red bean paste, sweet potato, green tea, chocolate, or other fillings.
 While they are fantastic fresh, they’re also available in gift boxes to take back home as a souvenir.
 Since they’re individually wrapped, they were perfect for taking back to friends.

 After I had some snacks, I finished walking through the rest of the market, passing by another of Miyajima’s claims to fame: The World’s Largest Spatula.

 Yeah, that’s one large spatula.
 I don’t know why it exists, or why it’s in Miyajima, and quite frankly, I’m happier not knowing.
 It’s better that some things remain a mystery.

-I was done seeing Miyajima, so I retraced my journey and headed back toward Hiroshima.
+Day trip to Miyajima complete, I retraced my journey through town and headed back toward Hiroshima.

 More posts from this trip:

 Global Entry application, interview, & review: Around The World

 British Airways First Class & Business Class Terraces Lounge San Francisco SFO Review: Around The World